-All full-time staff are entitled to elect benefits offered by Norfolk Public Schools.
-Eligibility may be discussed with the appropriate Human Resources Generalist at the time of hire.
+All full-time staff are entitled to all benefits offered by Norfolk Public Schools.
+Support staff considered to be full-time must work the same number of hours per week under contract as the majority of personnel in the same category.